Healthier Tomato Pie

 - 6 ounces shredded mozzarella cheese

-- 4 tablespoons fresh basil, cut into chiffonade
+- 4 tablespoons fresh basil, half sliced into ribbons (chiffonade)

 - salt and pepper to taste